-Evolution.
-Divergence & Distribution.
-Fossils apparently assignable to Ephedraceae are known from the lower Cretaceous in China (Zhou et al. 2003) and seeds clearly of Ephedraceae are similar to the fossil Erdmanithecales (Rydin et al. 2006: see seed plant evolution).
+A variety of fossils assignable to Ephedraceae are known from the lower Cretaceous in China (Zhou et al. 2003; Y. Yang & Ferguson 2015 and references).
 Rothwell and Stockey (2009) report a fossil from the Lower Cretaceous that has purportedly ancestral characters for Ephedra - two ovules together, and absence of a tubular micropyle and of a structure surrounding the ovule (seed envelope above), but this is unlikely to be assignable to crown group Gnetales (other Ephedra-type fossils from this period may have three ovules - Yang & Wang 2013).
-The distinctive pollen of Ephedra has been found inside fossil seeds that are morphologically also Ephedra in late Aptian to Early Albian (early Cretaceous) deposits from Portugal, suggesting that diversification in the genus occured some 127-110 m.y.a.
+The distinctive pollen of Ephedra has been found inside fossil seeds that are morphologically also Ephedra in late Aptian to Early Albian (early Cretaceous) deposits from Portugal, suggesting that diversification in the genus occurred some 127-110 m.y.a.
 (Rydin et al. 2004).
 Indeed, Early Cretaceous fossils of Ephedra have a "modern" morphology, E. paleorhytidosperma having distinctive seeds very like those of the extant E. rhytidosperma (Yang et al. 2005), although Doyle (2016) suggest that early fossil seeds cannot be assigned to crown Ephedra.
 The dating situation is further confused because derived pollen of Ephedra, i.e. with laterally-branched pseudosulci, is known from around 95 m.y.a in the Cretaceous-Raritan (Bolinder et al. 2015b).

-As the seeds ripen, the "outer integument" surrounding the ovule may become fleshy and brightly coloured, or it may be dry and form a wing, or be faintly nondescript, the seeds then being dispersed by scatter-hoarding rodents (Hollander & Vander Wall 2009).
+As the seeds ripen, the bracts surrounding the ovule may become fleshy and brightly coloured, or they may dry, become membranous, enclosing winged seeds, or it the seeds may be faintly nondescript, being dispersed by scatter-hoarding rodents (Hollander & Vander Wall 2009; Loera et al. 2015).

 For some general information, see Rydin et al. (2004) and the Gymnosperm Database, and for nodal anatomy, see Marsden and Steeves (1955) and Singh and Maheshwari (1962).

 Phylogeny.
-There is little strong phylogenetic structure along the backbone of a 7 plastid gene-2 compartment analysis of extant species of Ephedra, indeed, there is notably little molecular divergence within the genus (Rydin & Korall 2009; Rydin et al. 2010).
+There is little strong phylogenetic structure along the backbone of a 7 plastid gene-2 compartment analysis of extant species of Ephedra, indeed, there is rather little molecular divergence within the genus (Rydin & Korall 2009; Rydin et al. 2010).
 Mediterranean species may form a grade at the base of the tree, and in the monophyletic New World clade, a South American clade is embedded in a paraphyletic North American group, however, in some analyses the Mediterranean species form a clade (e.g. Rydin & Korall 2009; Ickert-Bond & Renner 2016 and refences).
 The insect-pollinated Ephedra foeminea (see above) may be sister to the rest of the genus.

-[Gnetaceae + Welwitschiaceae]: cyclopropenoid fatty acids in seed oil, polysaccharide gums +; successive cambia in roots and shoots +; nodes multilacunar, three primary veins [or more] proceeding to the leaves; branched sclereids +; cataphylls 0; leaves with second order venation; microsporangiate strobili with abortive apical ovules; male gametophyte with one ephemeral prothallial cell, sterile cell absent; micropyle blocked by tissue from expanded integument [by periclinal cell divisions, also radial cell expansion]; female gametophyte tetrasporic, chalazal portion densely cytoplasmic, nuclei free, scattered, cell walls enclosing groups of nuclei that later fuse, no alveoli [?level], no archegonia per se; ovules with additional pair of bracts; both male gametes fuse with egg nuclei; embryo cellular, some cells of embryonal mass elongate, (cleavage polyembryony +), embryo with lateral protrusion of the hypocotylar axis ["feeder"]; germination hypogeal.
+[Gnetaceae + Welwitschiaceae]: cyclopropenoid fatty acids in seed oil, polysaccharide gums +; (successive cambia in roots); pits lacking margo-torus construction; nodes multilacunar, three [or more] primary veins proceeding to the leaves; branched sclereids +; cataphylls 0; leaves with second order venation; microsporagia in groups, with abortive apical ovules; male gametophyte with one ephemeral prothallial cell, sterile cell absent; micropyle blocked by tissue from expanded integument [by periclinal cell divisions, also radial cell expansion]; female gametophyte tetrasporic, chalazal portion densely cytoplasmic, nuclei free, scattered, cell walls enclosing groups of nuclei that later fuse, no archegonia per se; ovules with additional pair of bracts; both male gametes fuse with egg nuclei; embryo cellular, some cells of embryonal mass elongate, (cleavage polyembryony +), embryo with lateral protrusion of the hypocotylar axis ["feeder"]; germination hypogeal.

 Chemistry, Morphology, etc. For cyclopropenoid acids, similar to those in Malvales, see Aitzetmüller and Vosmann (1998).
 Rodin (1968) suggested that the reticulate venation of Gnetum, at least, was a modified dichotomizing system.